Yale73/scRNA-seq-for-diverse-human-rashes/README.md

 Raw bam files are deposited at the EGA under accession number EGAS00001005271, while the final seurat object with cell identites is saved at Zenodo with https://zenodo.org/deposit/5228495

+Our paper based webpage tool can be accessed here: https://rashX.ucsf.edu

-Produced in the Cheng/Cho Lab, Dept. of Dermatology, University of California, San Francisco
+Produced in the Cheng/Cho Lab, Dept. of Dermatology, University of California, San Francisco.
+If you have any question or request other data information, please feel free to email the corresponding authors